rithinch/pytspsolver/README.md

 # Set up Visualizer with experiment results
 visualizer = Visualizer(results)

-# Show visualizations
+# Show visualizations - automatically averages the results from different epochs
 visualizer.plot_n_vs_time_all(plt)
 plt.show()

-# Note: the visualizer object has many different plots available, they can be called in a similar fashion.
+# Note: the visualizer has various plots available, they can be called in a similar fashion.
  ```

  It comes with a plug in architecture, therefore it is very customizable.